 Of course, some projects require higher precision than 1%, which could mean a couple inches across large distances like a long wall.
 While most customers simply rely on the measurements in our CAD, we do have some that take a few critical measurements (like cabinetry width), and then adjust the final CAD to match what they captured on-site.
 It still saves them hours vs. doing the whole thing by hand.

-I’m certainly biased, so I expect to catch some flak for making this claim, but the companies that figure out how to integrate this kind of technology into their process are 100% going to out-compete the ones that don’t.
-Canvas is just one part of the coming wave of spatial computing that’s going to change the way people make any sort of decision about their home.
-In five years, I will be shocked if you are able to perform even the most basic home improvement jobs without the client expecting a 3D visualization first.*
+I’m obviously biased, so I expect to catch some flak for making this claim, but the companies that figure out how to integrate this kind of technology into their process early are 100% going to out-compete the ones that don’t.
+In five years, I will be shocked if you are able to perform even the most basic home improvement jobs without the client expecting a 3D visualization first.
+They’ll probably already have a 3D model for you to start with.